petabyt/frontier/README.md

 # Design
 - Priority support for 32 bit ARM v6.
 64 bit and Thumb is secondary, other archs will not be considered.
-- Aiming for 100k of 32 bit ARM code
+- Aiming for a 100k standalone ARM32 image
 - POSIX interface when possible, other graphics and IO functions are very basic
 - Apps are standard ELF objects, with an optional header including metadata (name, url, icon)
 - Magic Lantern modules can also be loaded, with a basic compatibility layer